rpecb/Dim/README.md

-# Dim - PHP Dependency Injection Manager
+# Dim – PHP Dependency Injection Manager

-Dim is a small, simple and powerful Dependency Injection Container for PHP 5.3 or later.
+Dim is a small, simple and powerful Dependency Injection Container for PHP:
 ```php
 class One { /* ... */ }